-- 1. Compute the plate element stiffness matrix - 2.
-Compute the soil element stiffness matrix. - 3.
-Assemble the global stiffness matrix. - 4.
-Combine the applied loads based on the defined load combinations and form the load vector.
+- 1. Compute the plate element stiffness matrices. - 2.
+Compute the spring element stiffness matrices for soil, piles, and nodal springs.

+- 3. Assemble the global stiffness matrix. - 4.
+Combine the applied loads based on the defined load combinations and form the load vector. - 5.
+Apply restraints and nodal slaving constraints to the global stiffness matrix and load vector. - 6.
+Compute the displacement vector, U, by solving the equilibrium equation: